-The Megaman Battle Network games are FULL of BLAMs, but one in particular truly stands out: in MMBN2, a deadly spider gets loose on an airplane, and Lan has to help trap it.
+The Mega Man Battle Network games are FULL of BLAMs, but one in particular truly stands out: in MMBN2, a deadly spider gets loose on an airplane, and Lan has to help trap it.
 The spider incident has absolutely no bearing on the game's plot, is an utter waste of time, and even worse, features a BLAM within a BLAM in the form of the whiskey event◊.
-Seriously, what the fuck were they smoking when they wrote the scenario?!

-Final Fantasy IV has the dancing-girl, who randomly turns into a football-player monk and then proceeds to run around in the inn, like (s)he was trying to get a touchdown, complete with fitting music.
+Final Fantasy IV has the dancing girl, who randomly turns into a monk and then proceeds to run around in the inn, like (s)he was trying to get a touchdown, complete with fitting music.
 She returns to normal afterwards.
-You can watch the scene multiple times, but the only comment EVER made on it by ANYONE is Cecil's dumbstruck "What the—?!"
+You can watch the scene multiple times, but the only comment ever made on it by anyone is Cecil's dumbstruck "What the—?!"

 And there's the entire cafe in Troia, which features no plot relevance and only exists for a few funny lines, plus an expensive "pass" that will get you into the strip club in the back.

-Desperate Struggle has one too, after the seventh ranked battle.
+No More Heroes 2: Desperate Struggle has one after the seventh ranked battle.
 You play as Henry, as he dreams about a very Moe girl with a jetpack thing with arms trying to kill him.
 Never comes up again.

 Don't forget the "Out of This Dimension" stage from the original Star Fox on the SNES, which took Fox and company to some bizarre plane of existence with colored floating heads in the background, paper airplanes attacking you, and a giant slot machine for a boss.
 You defeated it by shooting the handlebar to make the reels spin, shooting the buttons to lock pictures in place, and eventually lining up triple sevens, at which point it would shoot meaningless coins at you and then explode.
 The end credits would then play without any real closure to the plot, leaving players wondering just what they had played through, and what happened to Andross or Corneria.
 Also unnerving is the intro text to the stage, which reads "Come in, Arwings!!
 Fox, where are you?!!
 We need you to protect Corneria!!"